luau-lang/site/src/content/docs/reference/api.md

 Reset the state of a thread for use to run new code.

-Reset can only be made on threads that are not running and are not waiting for resume on yield/break.
+Reset can only be made on threads that are not executing.

 ```c
 int lua_isthreadreset(lua_State* L);